The Arousal video Game AnnotatIoN (AGAIN) Dataset: AGAIN Dataset

 \subsection{Protocol}

-The collection procedure took anywhere between 45 to 55 minutes.
+The collection procedure took anywhere between 45 to 55 minutes and followed by a stimulated recall protocol \cite{lankoski2015game}.
 Participants were invited through Amazon's Mechanical Turk service\footnote{\url{https://requester.mturk.com/}} and were compensated with 10 USD for their time.
-The only criterion for participation was prior purchase of videogames, in order to filter out potential subjects who might not have the game literacy required to play the games.
+The only criterion for participation was prior purchase of video games, in order to filter out potential subjects who might not have the game literacy required to play the games.
 Participants were greeted with an introduction screen (see Fig.~\ref{fig:pagan:intro}), which informed them about the overall task and explained arousal as \emph{a feeling of tension, excitement, exhilaration or readiness} and \emph{the opposite of boredom, calmness or relaxation}.
-During the experiment, participants played and annotated all 9 games in the dataset.
-Each game (and each annotation task) take approximately 2 minutes to complete.
-During their play, game telemetry was collected at a rate of 4Hz and the game canvas was recorded in video format.
-The collection procedure was set up in an iterative-manner with participants playing for 2 minutes, then annotating their gameplay video for 2 minutes.
+The experiment consisted of 9 rounds, each round consisting of 2 minutes of game-play followed by 2 minutes of annotation.
+Due to the high cognitive load of video game play, the annotations could not be collected at the same time as the game play telemetry.
+To mitigate this issue, a stimulated recall technique was used.
+Participants' gameplay was captured and played back to them during the annotation process.
+The collection procedure was set up in an iterative manner with participants playing for 2 minutes, then annotating their gameplay video for 2 minutes.
 The order of the games was randomised and this procedure was repeated until all games were played and annotated.
 After the experiment, participants filled in a simple exit-survey recording their biographical data and gaming habits.